thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 The STA then generates the M2 EAPOL frame and includes its own SNonce and appends the Message Integrity Code (MIC) over the contents of the M2 EAPOL frame using the Pairwise Transient Key and sends this back to the AP.

 For us to attack PSK, all we need is the M1 and M2 frames.
-In a nutshell, the M1 and M2 EAPOL frames are the STA proving to the AP is know the password.
+In a nutshell, the M1 and M2 EAPOL frames are the STA proving to the AP that is knows the PSK.
 The M3 and M4 EAPOL frames are the AP proving to the STA that it knows the same password.

 So as the attacker, we don't care what password we set, we just want to capture the M1 and M2 frames and crack them.